IntersectMBO/cardano-db-sync/doc/configuration.md

 - `tx.deoposit` is left Null
 - `redeemer.script_hash` is left Null

-Until the ledger state migration happens any restart requires reusing the `--bootstrap` flag.
+Until the ledger state migration happens any restart requires reusing the `--bootstrap-tx-out` flag.
 After it's completed the flag can be omitted on restarts.